 Day 14 - Venice (overnight)

 Be inspired by the romantic water city of Venice, dotted with photogenic bridges, historic buildings, glistening waterways and footpaths.
 You have a choice of two half-day excursions; join a walking tour of Venice accompanied by a knowledgeable local guide who will take you to St Mark’s Square, the 14th century Gothic-style Doge’s Palace, and the vibrant area of Riva degli Schiavoni.
-Or, discover two of the most interesting islands of the Venetian Lagoon: Murano and Burano.
-Enjoy a scenic boat journey to Murano, ‘the island of glass’; continue to the picturesque island of Burano, for its traditional lace-making industry.
+Or, discover two of the most interesting islands of the Venetian Lagoon: enjoy a scenic boat journey to Murano, ‘the island of glass’, then continue to the picturesque island of Burano, for its traditional lace-making industry.
 This evening, visit one of the most revered venues in Italian Opera, the La Fenice theatre founded during the 18th century.